Contentful Personalization & Analytics

 onEventBlocked No undefined Callback invoked when consent or guard logic blocks an event

-Use OptimizationProvider directly only when an application or framework adapter must own a pre-built SDK instance:
+Use OptimizationProvider directly when an application or framework adapter needs direct provider control, including integrations that supply an SDK instance:

 <OptimizationProvider sdk={optimization}>